Terms of Service

 2. Services

-Services we offer are described on the website.
+Services I offer are described on the website.
 Specific scope, deliverables, timelines, and pricing are defined in each Statement of Work (SOW).
 The SOW takes precedence over website descriptions.

 3. Payment